dasarpai/old.dasarpai.github.io/_dsblog/2024-06-28-Decoding-docker-commands.md

 docker run --gpus all -it --rm -p 8082:8081 -v "$PWD":/opt/colab -v $HOME/.cache/torch:/root/.cache/torch sorokine/docker-colab-local:10.1

-## what is the difference between "docker build" and "docker-compose" commands?
+## Question: What is the difference between "docker build" and "docker-compose" commands?
 The `docker build` and `docker-compose` commands are both used in the Docker ecosystem but serve different purposes and are used in different contexts.
 Here's a breakdown of their differences and uses:

 ### `docker build`